stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-curry-chicken-pot-pie.md

 The frozen peas and carrots keep things familiar, and the riced cauliflower blends into the filling while adding a little extra vegetable body.

-## Crust Options
+## Tips

-Puff pastry makes a dramatic, flaky top crust and is the easiest option for a deep-dish pot pie.
-Pie crust gives a more traditional chicken pot pie feel and can be used as a top crust, or as both bottom and top crusts if you want a fuller double-crust pie.
+- Pie crust gives this a traditional chicken pot pie feel.
+Use both crusts for the fuller double-crust version, or skip the bottom crust and use one crust on top for a simpler version.

-If using a bottom crust, place one pie crust in the dish before adding the cooled filling, then top with the second crust or puff pastry.
-For a simpler version, skip the bottom crust and use only puff pastry on top.
+- Cool the filling before adding the crust so the pastry stays cold and bakes up flaky.
+- The filling can be made ahead and refrigerated before assembling the pie.
+- Leftovers reheat best in the oven or toaster oven, which helps revive the crust.
+The microwave works for speed, but it will soften the pastry.

 ## Serving Ideas